We are currently not accepting new video submissions.

-Due to the high volume of submissions, we have raised the bar of excellence for acceptable videos.
-Each video will be evaluated in the following categories:
+Due to the high volume of submissions, we have raised the bar of excellence for acceptance of videos.
+Each video must include the following categories:

-- Quality of the video content (demonstration of technical mastery, operative techniques and nuances)
+- Quality of the video content must have demonstration of technical mastery, operative techniques and nuances.

 Each video MUST also include the following elements: